-Assume that one of the replacement assets is later sold for \$7,500, resulting in Peter making a capital gain of \$2,500.
+Peter later sells one of the replacement assets for \$7,500 - so he makes a capital gain of \$2,500.

-He will also make a capital gain of \$1,000 as the sale of the replacement asset results in that asset no longer being an active asset.
+He also makes a capital gain of \$1,000 because the sale of the replacement asset results in that asset no longer being an active asset.
 The \$1,000 capital gain represents the capital gain made on the disposal of the active asset that was rolled over in respect of this replacement asset.

 Peter's capital gain of \$1,000 made from the crystallising of the deferred capital gain (CGT event J2) may be eligible for further rollover relief or the retirement exemption.
-The capital gain of \$2,500 made from the disposal of the replacement asset (CGT event A1), may be eligible for any of the concessions if the relevant conditions are satisfied.
+The capital gain of \$2,500 made from the disposal of the replacement asset (CGT event A1) may be eligible for any of the concessions if the relevant conditions are satisfied.